-In March 2020, we completed a registered public offering (the "March 2020 Offering") in which we sold an aggregate of (i) 955,613 shares of our common stock, (the "March 2020 Shares") and Series A Warrants exercisable for an aggregate of 955,613 shares of our common stock (the "March 2020 Series A Warrants") at a combined public offering price of \$2.75 per share and associated warrant and (ii) pre-funded Series B warrants exercisable for an aggregate of 1,589,842 shares of our common stock (the "March 2020 Series B Warrants") and Series A Warrants exercisable for an aggregate of 1,589,842 shares of our common stock (also the "March 2020 Series A Warrants") at a combined public offering price of \$2.75 per pre-funded warrant and associated warrant.
-Each March 2020 Series A Warrant has an exercise price of \$2.75 per share, is exercisable immediately and expires in March 2025.
-Each March 2020 Series B Warrant has an exercise price of \$0.00001 per share, is exercisable immediately, and expires when exercised in full, subject to certain conditions.
-In the March 2020 Offering, Dr. Toselli, our Chief Executive Officer and a member of our Board of Directors, Mr. Christopher, our Chief Financial Officer, and Ms. Merrifield, a member of our Board of Directors, participated as purchasers of the Company's common stock and warrants to purchase the Company's common stock.
-Each of Dr. Toselli, Mr. Christopher and Ms. Merrifield acquired 3,636 shares of the Company's common stock and warrants to purchase price of \$9,999 each.
+In March 2020, we completed a registered public offering (the "March 2020 Offering") in which we sold an aggregate of (i) 38,233 shares of our common stock and Series A Warrants (the "March 2020 Series A Warrants") exercisable for an aggregate of 38,233 shares of our common stock at a combined public offering price of \$68.75 per share and associated warrant and (ii) pre-funded Series B warrants exercisable for an aggregate of 63,5972 shares of our common stock (the "March 2020 Series B Pre-funded Warrants") and March 2020 Series A Warrants exercisable for an aggregate of 63,5972 shares of our common stock (the "March 2020 Series B Pre-funded Warrants") and March 2020 Series A Warrants exercisable for an aggregate of 63,597 shares of our common stock at a combined public offering price of \$68.75 per pre-funded warrant and associated warrant.
+Each March 2020 Series A Warrant has an exercise price of \$68.75 per share, is exercisable immediately and expires in March 2025.
+Each March 2020 Series B Pre-funded Warrant has an exercise price of \$68.75 per share, is exercise price of \$0.00025 per share, is exercisable immediately, and expires when exercised in full, subject to certain conditions.
+In the March 2020 Offering, Dr. Toselli, our President and Chief Executive Officer and a member of our Board, Mr. Christopher, our Chief Financial Officer, and Ms. Merrifield, a member of our Board, participated as purchasers of the company's common stock and warrants to purchase the company's common stock.
+Each of Dr. Toselli, Mr. Christopher and Ms. Merrifield acquired 146 shares of the company's common stock and warrants to purchase 146 shares of the company's common stock, for an aggregate purchase price of \$9,999.00 each.